libremesh/lime-sdk/README.md

         -d <target>               : download SDK and ImageBuilder for specific target --sdk                  : download only SDK
            --ib                   : download only ImageBuilder
-        -i <target>               : install local/custom SDK or ImageBuilder --sdk-file=<file>      : specify SDK file to unpack --ib-file=<file>       : specify ImageBuilder file to unpack
+           --force                : force reinstall of SDK and/or ImageBuilder (remove old if exist) -i <target>               : install local/custom SDK or ImageBuilder --sdk-file=<file>      : specify SDK file to unpack --ib-file=<file>       : specify ImageBuilder file to unpack